tomaztk/Business-rules-for-T-SQL/README.md

 License
 =======
-Sourcerer is under the MIT license.
+Framework is under the MIT license.
 See the [LICENSE](https://github.com/tomaztk/Business-rules-for-T-SQL/blob/main/LICENSE.md) for more information.

 Links
 =====